shah314/graphcoloring/README.md

 If you need help, please open an issue.

 ### If you want to call the code as an API, please see [API](api.md).

-[1]"New methods to color the vertices of a graph", Brelaz D., CACM 22(4) pp 251--256

-[2]"Iterated Greedy graph coloring and the difficulty landscape", Culberson J

 ### Cited By: